Science and medicine have developed in recent years in the area of pregnancy, maternal and fetal health.

 Until her arrival, it was possible to diagnose common syndromes only in the amniotic fluid test.

-Now, the NIPT test can identify common syndromes at a very high level of accuracy, safely without the risk of miscarriage and very in pregnancy, since the test is performed with a simple blood test starting from the 10th week of pregnancy.
+Now, the NIPT test can identify common syndromes at a very high level of accuracy, safely without the risk of miscarriage and very early in pregnancy, since the test is performed with a simple blood test starting from the 10th week of pregnancy.

 The New England Journal of Medicine (NEJM) published a study that found that NIPT and Teva’s NIPT test reduces 89% of amniocentesis if NIPT is performed as an initial screening test for all pregnant women.